 This often-overlooked jewel is located in Takayama's beautiful historic district between many souvenir stores and restaurants and it has no admission fee.

+The exhibits explain how Takayama developed from a historic castle town to the town that you see nowadays.
 Like other museums, it displays many historic artefacts including paintings, maps, ceramics, clothes, armor, swords, and information on the floats used for the autumn festival parade.
 Explanations are given in Japanese and English.
+I still can't believe that they don't charge admission for this.

 Long story short: We consider this a must-see for anyone interested in Takayama's history.